haberdashPI/vscode-modal-keys/README.md

 snippet is used only a couple of times in a specific situation, the effort of defining it nullifies the advantage.

-With ModalEdit, you can create snippets quickly by selecting a region of text and invoking command `modaledit.defineQuickSnippet`.
+With ModalKeys, you can create snippets quickly by selecting a region of text and invoking command `modaledit.defineQuickSnippet`.
 You can assign the snippet to a register by specifying its index as an argument.
 ```js